 Qantas jet lands in Sydney after non-stop flight from London

-The flight, conducted mainly for research purposes, lasted 19 hours and 19 minutes.
+The flight took 19 hours and 19 minutes, with those on board witnessing two sunrises.

-A non-stop Qantas flight from London to Sydney has landed, 19 hours and 19 minutes after take-off.
+A non-stop Qantas flight from London landed in Sydney 19 hours and 19 minutes after take-off.

-The Boeing 787-9 Dreamliner is believed to have set a long-distance record for a passenger jet, having left Heathrow around 6am local time on Thursday and touching down in Sydney at 12:28pm on Friday.
+The brand new Boeing 787-9 Dreamliner left Heathrow around 6am local time on Thursday and touched down in Sydney at 12:28pm on Friday.

-Carrying 40 people, many of them Qantas staffers, the flight was conducted in order to research the effects on crew and passengers of ultra long haul services which are under consideration by the airline.
+Carrying 40 people, many of them Qantas staff, the flight was the second of three research missions to investigate the effects on crew and passengers of ultra long haul services under consideration by the airline.

+The first, from New York to Sydney last month, was three minutes shorter than the London-Sydney flight, which flew over 11 countries.

 Those on board witnessed two sunrises, the first to the right of the aircraft as it headed north-east after takeoff, and the second to its left as it flew over Indonesia.